-Wholesale electricity trading activities are conducted by state-owned TETA? as well as private supply companies.
+Wholesale electricity trading activities are conducted by state-owned Turkish Electricity Trading and Contracting Company (TETA?) as well as private supply companies.
 These trading activities are regulated by provisions in:

-- The Electricity Market Law numbered 6446 (EML). - Licensing Regulation and decisions issued by the EMRA regarding wholesale supply activities. - The terms and conditions of the parties' respective licences. - Bilateral agreements, such as those which involve generation, distribution and supply companies.
+- The Electricity Market Law No. 6446 (EML). - The Licence Regulation and decisions issued by the Energy Market Regulatory Authority (EMRA) regarding wholesale supply activities. - The terms and conditions of the parties' respective licences. - Bilateral agreements, such as those which involve generation, distribution and supply companies.